Flies often seem like very unnoticeable creatures to us, but to our dog they can cause discomfort or even put them in danger.

 Are Fly Bites Dangerous to Dogs?

-Fly bites can be dangerous to dogs and not just because of the pain the dog feels after being bitten, or the disgust we feel when we think about fly nest on our dog.
+Not just because of the pain the dog feels after being bitten or the disgust we feel when we think about fly nests on our dog.

 In more serious cases, you can even see blood coming out of the wound or find a small nest of flies.